garrandall/popular-music-data/tracks/whats-happnin--ying-yang-twins-trick-daddy.md

 Go down for the count, "He can't get up!"
 DAMN! he fell and he can't get up!

 BOOM!
 It's on, bitch nigga we'll rock yo' dome
 BOOM!
-Bitch what's happnin'?
+Bitch what's happenin'?
 (WHAT?!)
 BOOM!
-Bitch what's happnin'?
+Bitch what's happenin'?
 (WHAT?!)
 BOOM!
 It's on, bitch nigga we'll rock yo' dome
 BOOM!
-Bitch what's happnin'?
+Bitch what's happenin'?
 (WHAT?!)
 BOOM!
-Bitch what's happnin'?
+Bitch what's happenin'?
 (WHAT?!)

 You a soft mo'fucka, kind of gay mo'fucka
 If you mad 'cause you like you never had mo'fucka
 Fuck yo' ass mo'fucka, that's the past mo'fucka
 And I know the fact make ya mad mo'fucka
-It iiiss.. what I thought nigga think it ain't
+It is what I thought nigga think it ain't
-For reeeaall... you lame and we off the chain
+For real you lame and we off the chain
 And the T-Double-D, we bolo
 FUCK hoes niggas ride by my Dolo
 Get the keys to my car, and I jump in